 Variation 5: Text with gradients

-symmetry.
-This is a variation of the angle gradient with an alternate back-to-back
+.
+This is a beautiful variation of the angle gradient where the fill pattern

-To see the conical gradient in action, click on either one of the following eyedropper tool to
+To see the spiral gradient in action, click on either one of the following eyedropper tool to

 choose your gradient color.
 To choose an arbitrary angle of the gradient, click and drag the needle pin on the wheel

 guide to select the gradient angle measured from the 3 o'clock position.

 Gimp supports three different methods to repeat a gradient fill: none, sawtooth (abrupt change between alternate

 blending colors), and triangle (gradual change between alternate blending colors).
 Because of the geometric nature

 of the spiral, all methods yield the same result in this gradient style.